See all How-To Articles

 countpivot raw data

-We can create a Pivot table in Google Sheets, adding the Region as a Row Header and the Salesperson as a value.
-As the SalesPerson is not a numeric figure, it will automatically add a COUNTA summary for that field.
+1. First, create a pivot table, adding Region as a Row and the Salesperson as a Value.
+As the Salesperson field isn’t made up of numeric figures, the pivot table editor automatically adds a COUNTA summary for that field.

 pivot unique gs table